JenTronic/Build-Letter/README.md

 First start is all about gaining access to your PrestaShop database, and preparing needed templates:<br />
 <ol>
 <li>Run "Build Letter.ps1" using PowerShell.</li>
-<li>Fill in the database information, and hit the "Save Settings" button.</li>
+<li>Fill in the database information - for your PrestaShop database, and hit the "Save Settings" button.</li>
-<li>Edit the LibreOffice Writer templates, located within the Templates folder.</li>
+<li>Modify the LibreOffice Writer templates, located within the Templates folder.</li>
 </ol>

 Now Build Letter is ready for use, so for each label needed, all you do is:<br />
 <ol>
 <li>Run "Build Letter.ps1" using PowerShell.</li>